Marvin Gaye: Midnight Love

 Assigned to CBS's Columbia subsidiary, Gaye worked on his first post-Motown album titled Midnight Love.
-The first single, "Sexual Healing", which was written and recorded in Ostend in Freddy Cousaert's apartment, was released in September 1982, and became Gaye's biggest career success, spending a record ten weeks at No. 1 on the Hot Black Singles chart, becoming the biggest R&B hit of the 1980s according to Billboard stats.
-The success later translated to the Billboard Hot 100 chart in January 1983 where it peaked at No. 3, while the record reached international success, reaching the top spot in New Zealand and Canada and reaching the top ten on the United Kingdom's OCC singles chart, Australia and Belgium, later selling over two million copies in the U.S. alone, becoming Gaye's most successful single to date.
+The first single from the album, "Sexual Healing", which was written and recorded in Ostend in Freddy Cousaert's apartment, was released in November 1982, and became Gaye's biggest career success, spending a record 10 weeks at No. 1 on the Hot Black Singles chart, becoming the biggest R&B hit of the 1980s according to Billboard stats.
+In January 1983, it successfully crossed over to the Billboard Hot 100, where it peaked at No. 3, while the record reached international success, reaching the top spot in New Zealand and Canada and reaching the top 10 on the United Kingdom's OCC singles chart, Australia and Belgium, later selling more than two million copies in the U.S. alone, becoming Gaye's most successful single to date.
 The video for the song was shot at Ostend's Casino-Kursaal.